-Translation of the German speech by Harald F. Stock, PhD., Chief Executive Officer of the Grünenthal Group, on the occasion of the Thalidomide-Memorial inauguration upon invitation by the City of Stolberg on 31st August 2012 in Stolberg/Rhineland
+Translation of the speech in German by Harald F. Stock, PhD., Chief Executive Officer of the Grünenthal Group, to mark the unveiling of the thalidomide memorial in Stolberg/Rhineland, Germany, on August 31, 2012

 Check against delivery.

 Dear Mr. Mayor, ladies and gentlemen – and particularly dear Mr. Igel!

 The fact that a Grünenthal representative is given the opportunity to speak on this special day and special occasion will surely give rise to controversy, but I would like to thank you for granting me the opportunity to speak today.
 Thalidomide is and will always be part of our company’s history.
 We have a responsibility and we face it openly.

 You, Mr. Igel, are brave.
 And you are committed.
 You just told us how much you dreamed of this day and how hard you have worked for this day and the fact that you – people affected by thalidomide – have a symbol and a place to ensure that our society does not forget.
 Personally, I completely understand this wish.